Announcement

 J&B News & Updates

-Last week, one of our collection vehicles caught fire whilst out on its recycling round after what is believed to have been a vape or lithium battery had been incorrectly placed inside a recycling bin.
+Just recently, one of our collection vehicles caught fire whilst out on its recycling round after what is believed to have been a vape or lithium battery had been incorrectly placed inside a recycling bin.

 Thankfully, nobody was injured, but the incident delayed collections, damaged the vehicle and put our driver and crew in a dangerous situation whilst the fire was brought under control.